Léon Kengo wa Dondo: President of the Senate of Congo

 Following his return to the Democratic Republic of the Congo, Kengo backed Jean-Pierre Bemba in the 2006 presidential election; Bemba was defeated by President Joseph Kabila in the second round of the election.
 Kengo was then elected as a Senator from Équateur province in January 2007.
 On 11 May 2007, Kengo was somewhat unexpectedly elected as President of the Senate, defeating Léonard She Okitundu, the candidate of the majority coalition, the Alliance of the Presidential Majority.
 Kengo, who was an independent candidate, took 55 votes against 49 for Okitundu.
+On December 31, 2011, Léon Kengo was attacked by Congolese activists in front of the Gare du Nord train station in Paris, France.
 On 21 January 2015 during the 2015 Congolese protests he met with American, Belgian, British and French diplomats who urged him to either suspend debate and voting on the election modifying law or to remove its controversial provisions.
 He served as Senate president until 5 April 2019.